 Environmental impacts of marine based finfish farming include changes to the sea floor habitat as a direct result of deposition of fish farm waste (ie fish food and faeces) at the lease sites.
 Impacts of these wastes on the marine environment include organic enrichment of soft sediment habitats and modification of hard substrate habitats.
 In addition, fish farming wastes can also impact the structure and functioning of vulnerable/sensitive habitats that are important habitats/refuges and spawning/nursery grounds for a variety of other marine organisms.

 Dissolved nutrients can result in changes to water chemistry such as lowered dissolved oxygen.
 Dissolved farming nutrients can also stimulate primary productivity (e.g. algal growth), which in excess may lead to eutrophication and the outbreak of algal blooms.
 In such circumstances, algal blooms can modify water bodies leading to the deterioration of water quality, through increased turbidity, reduced ecosystem function and services.
-Depending on the algal species, harmful algal blooms (HABs) along the coast have the potential to be physically harmful to finfish species resulting in gill irritation, damage and lesions and in extreme cases may cause anoxic events, and the mortality of a wide variety of marine organisms.
+Depending on the algal species, harmful algal blooms (HABs) along the coast have the potential to be physically harmful to finfish species resulting in gill irritation, damage and lesions.
 Elevated nutrients may occur at short distances from finfish cages, which may have an influence on algal community structure on nearby reefs (< 100 m from fish farms), where nutrient indicator algal species can flourish.

-Another type of potential impact from finfish farming activities is noise.
+Another type of potential impact from finfish farming activities is noise and light.
 Noise can potentially impact on residential amenity.

 Anyone operating a marine or land based finfish farm must hold an environmental licence.
 Environmental licences contain conditions that outline environmental monitoring requirements and performance standards for the various type of activities undertaken at marine and land-based finfish farms.